 A new perspective

-The Gawain poem was very probably written in memory of Sir John Chandos of Radbourne, Derbyshire, who died on New Years Day.
+It is possible that the Gawain poem was written in memory of Sir John Chandos of Radbourne, Derbyshire, who died on New Years Day.
 A founding Knight of the Order of the Garter, Chandos was a great warrior, diplomat and Huntsman, a chivalric icon and Marian devotee 'much loved by the King of England' Edward III.

 Chandos was considered a perfect knight as Gawain; a contemporary, Walsingham, says he was, 'the most famous of knights'.
 Knighton says of Chandos that 'he was the most talked about knight of his age'.

 According to Froissart, the Barons and Knights of Poitou, regarded him as the 'flower of all Chivalry!'